AlexanderBadenhorst/AlexanderBadenhorst/README.md

 My coding journey, Java, SQL, backend development, discipline, tooling… or even bagpipes.

 **⚡ Fun fact**
-I’m a bagpiper with the Transvaal Scottish Pipe Band.
-I love peaceful early mornings, walking in the bush, making fires and braais, and I’ll always choose a quiet movie night over clubbing.
+Outside of coding, I’m a bagpiper with the Transvaal Scottish Pipe Band.
+I enjoy early mornings in the bush, relaxing around a braai, and developing my marksmanship and firearm-handling skills.

 ---